Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 5. Activate the plugin in the Plugin dashboard

 == Frequently Asked Questions ==

+= Does it use the new/latest PayPal checkout option? =

+Yes, this plugin uses the new PayPal checkout API.

 = Can I have multiple payment buttons on a single page? =